Eren121/ns3-roce/simulation/src/internet/doc/tcp.rst

     src/internet/model/tcp-rfc793.{cc,h}
     src/internet/model/tcp-tahoe.{cc,h}
     src/internet/model/tcp-reno.{cc,h}
+    src/internet/model/tcp-westwood.{cc,h}
     src/internet/model/tcp-newreno.{cc,h}
     src/internet/model/rtt-estimator.{cc,h}
     src/network/model/sequence-number.{cc,h}

 Different variants of TCP congestion control are supported by subclassing the common base class :cpp:class:`TcpSocketBase`.
-Several variants are supported, including RFC 793 (no congestion control), Tahoe, Reno, and NewReno.
+Several variants are supported, including :rfc:`793` (no congestion control), Tahoe, Reno, Westwood, Westwood+, and NewReno.
 NewReno is used by default.
+See the Usage section of this document for on how to change the default TCP variant used in simulation.

 Usage
 +++++